anyuzx/Prongs/src/pages/about.md

 * The site favicon is the character of my last name **时** written in a Chinese traditional calligraphy - [**篆书**](https://en.wikipedia.org/wiki/Seal_script).
 Made using Inkscape.

-* **Writing contents and photos on this site are copyrighted**.
+* **Writings** on this site are under [Creative Commons license](https://creativecommons.org/licenses/by-nc/4.0/) unless stated otherwise.
+Photos are copyrighted.
 Feel free to contact me if you want to use any contents.

 ---